chauff/cse1500-web-transcripts/_lectures/css.md

 :point_up: The syntax is new, but the code is pretty readable: if we have a device with a maximum width of 500px, `<main>`'s grid consists of a single column and three rows (navigation row, content row and footer row).

 Admittedly, there are a few more CSS rules that govern the responsive design of the course page (in particular the font size) and one more intermediate step at `max-width: 767px`.
-The browser's **responsive design mode** allows you to *simulate* different devices to explore the impact of different media queries:
+The browser's **responsive design mode** allows you to *simulate* different devices to explore the impact of different media queries as can be seen in this video:

-<video src="../img/css-abs-fixed.mov" controls></video>
+<video src="../img/css-cse1500-responsive.mov" controls></video>

 <sup>Responsive design mode of Firefox as of September 2020.</sup>